juanluispaz/immutable-binder/README.md

 ## Compatibility aliases

-For backward compatibility purposes, the folowing aliases are defined as well:
+For backward compatibility purposes, the following aliases are defined as well:

 - **`ArrayBinder<T, MODE=binderMode.DefaultMode>`**: represents a binder that contains an array of `T`.
 TypeScript definition: